ProteinsWebTeam/interpro7-api/deploy_tools/README.md

 For the next steps you need an installation of MySQL with a database compatible with the defined [model](https://github.com/ProteinsWebTeam/interpro7-api/blob/master/webfront/models/interpro_new.py).

 1. Remove the line `use_test_db: true` from the `config/interpro.local.yml` file.
-    You could also set the value to true, but given that true is the default value, you can just remove it.
+    You could also set the value to false, but given that false is the default value, you can just remove it.

-2. Edit the same `config/interpro.local.yml` file, changing the `searcher_path` setting for one with the elastic search instance that correspond with the data in MySQL.
+2. Edit the same `config/interpro.local.yml` file, changing the `searcher_path` setting for one with the elastic search instance that corresponds with the data in MySQL.

 3. Copy the template mysql configuration file into `config/mysql.yml` and edit the file with your data.
     ```bash